If you have read anything about skincare on the Internet, then you certainly know a little or a lot about what a great ingredient retinol is.

-Even though its prominence is still young, bakuchiol is already cementing a firm reputation amongst amateurs and skincare experts alike and there is a relevant study done in which bakuchiol is compared to retinol in order to prove the efficacy and possible side effects.
+Even though its prominence is still young, bakuchiol is already cementing a firm reputation amongst amateurs and skincare experts alike and there is a relevant study done in which bakuchiol is compared to retinol to prove the efficacy and possible side effects.

 What Does Bakuchiol Do For The Skin?

-A study has been done by researches from universities in California, Michigan, Florida, and Pennsylvania and the goal of the study was to compare the efficacy and side effects of bakuchiol with the most commonly used anti-aging ingredient, retinol.
+A study has been done by researchers from universities in California, Michigan, Florida, and Pennsylvania and the goal of the study was to compare the efficacy and side effects of bakuchiol with the most commonly used anti-aging ingredient, retinol.

 In this study, forty-four volunteers were asked to apply either 0.5% bakuchiol cream twice a day or 0.5% retinol cream every evening.

-After full twelve weeks of consistent use, 59% of the participants in the bakuchiol group showed improvement in their hyperpigmentation and 20% reduction in wrinkle severity.
+After full twelve weeks of consistent use, 59% of the participants in the bakuchiol group showed improvement in their hyperpigmentation and a 20% reduction in wrinkle severity.

 On the other hand, 44% of the participants that were in the retinol group showed significant improvement in their hyperpigmentation with the same 20% reduction in wrinkle severity.

-The improvements related both to the intensity and the size of the affected areas, but the findings of this study are promising bakuchiol to be an effective anti-aging treatment with virtually no side effects, however, this would still need to be confirmed in larger studies and groups of participants.
+The improvements related both to the intensity and the size of the affected areas, but the findings of this study are promising bakuchiol to be an effective anti-aging treatment with virtually no side effects.
+However, this would still need to be confirmed in larger studies and groups of participants.

 How To Use Bakuchiol?